Partial Resolutions of Affine Symplectic Singularities

-By \Cref{UnivConic} we can algebraicize the horizontal maps in diagram \eqref{FormalKlein} above.
-In order to algebraicize each of the $\hat{\varphi}_i$ we use the period map construction which Namikawa describes in \cite[p.
+By \Cref{UnivConic}, we can algebraicize the vertical maps in diagram \eqref{FormalKlein} above.
+In order to algebraicize each of the $\hat{\varphi}_i$ we use the period map construction that Namikawa describes in \cite[p.
 8]{NaPD2}.
-This construction works identically here and for each $x_i \in \Sigma$ it produces a map $\varphi_i: \PDef(\tilde{S}) \rightarrow \PDef(\tilde{T}_i)$ which algebraicizes $\hat{\varphi}_i$ and fits into the following diagram
+This construction works identically here and for each $x_i \in \Sigma$ it produces a map $\varphi_i: \PDef(\tilde{S}) \rightarrow \PDef(\tilde{T}_i)$ that algebraicizes $\hat{\varphi}_i$ and fits into the following diagram

 where $p_{\tilde{S}}$ and $p_{\tilde{T}_i}$ are open embeddings and $r_{\tilde{S}_i}$ is the pullback in cohomology.